How Village Hotels unleashed its employees’ potential

 Why game-based training hits the spot

-That’s why the organisation turned to game-based training.
+That’s why the organization turned to game-based training.

 This means both engagement and completion rates are often high, with teams being able to complete their training on their preferred device at a time that suits them.